Disenrolling From Your Plan

 There may be a time you need to disenroll from, or leave, the plan.
-This means your membership in Blue Cross Medicare Advantage Dual Care (HMO SNP) is ending.
-Disenrollment can be voluntary.
-For example, you may move out of the service area.
-It can also be involuntary because of various reasons.
-All members can leave the plan during the Annual Enrollment Period (AEP).
+This means your membership in Blue Cross Medicare Advantage Dual Care Plus (HMO SNP) is ending.
+There are also various reasons your disenrollment can be considered involuntary.
+All members can leave the plan during the Annual Enrollment Period.
 No matter the reason, we are never allowed to ask you to leave the plan because of your health.

 You may end your membership in our plan during certain times of the year, known as enrollment periods.
 All members have the option to leave the plan during the Annual Enrollment Period between October 15 and December 7.
 If you qualify for a Special Enrollment Period, you may be eligible to leave the plan at other times of the year.